gusmith/ultimate-react-course/Notes.md

 Mechanism of Redux: difference with useReducer: a store, and the store will have multiple reducers, and an action creator (which is optional but common for Redux applications).

 ![Mechanism of Redux](./images/ReduxMechanism.png)

+### Redux middleware

+Cannot do async operations in store and reducers need to be pure functions.
+The middleware is in between the dispatch, and before the action reaches the reducer.
+Nice for async code, API calls, for side effects

+Redux Thunk for API calls is the most used 3rd library.